team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/star-fruit.md

 - Use raised beds or mounds to improve drainage in heavy clay soils common in this zone.

 ### Low country dry zone (Difficulty: 5/10)
-**Explanation:** Similar to the wet zone, water availability may be more challenging.
+**Explanation:** Water availability may be more challenging.
 The dry season can last up to eight months in this zone.

 **Challenges/Adaptations:**
 - Star fruit is not that drought resistant.